 I have always been interested in supporting the school, whether it was as a member of Littlebourne PTA, or playing the piano/church organ to support school events.
 Being a Parent Governor helps me to get to know the school better; to be able to question and better understand its successes and challenges.
 Also to share the views, knowledge and information I have as a parent of two children at the school with the other Governors as decisions are taken concerning school developments.

 I work as a Senior Lecturer in Primary Education at Canterbury Christ Church University.
 My role includes a variety of management, teaching and research activities involving languages, professional studies and school placement for Undergraduate, Postgraduate and School Direct pathways.
 Prior to this, I taught across KS1 and KS2 in several primary schools, co-ordinating Geography and Music and being a lead teacher for Primary Languages.
 I am church organist at St Mary in the Castle (Dover) and where I can, have helped as organist at St Vincent’s too.

-Mrs Sylvia Wilson - Community Governor
+Mrs Sylvia Wilson - Community Governor and Governor for Safeguarding

 I have lived in Littlebourne for many years.
 I am married with 3 grown up children, 2 of whom attended Littlebourne C.E.Primary School.
 I have been involved in education all my working life; and, now retired, have the time to support our local school in becoming the best it can be and a valuable asset to the local community.